 Plant Cell central Vacuoles;

-They act as animal lysosomes.
-They can breakdown large molecules under acidic conditions for the vacuole sap is acidic.† Plant central vacuole develops from smaller provacuolar structures and Golgi vesicles.
+They act like animal lysosomes.
+They can breakdown large molecules under acidic conditions for the vacuole sap is acidic.
+Plant central vacuole develops from smaller provacuolar structures and Golgi vesicles.
 As plant cell expands the central vacuole increase in size and occupies more than 90% of the cell space and the all cell organelles pushed to peripheral region.
 Central vacuole is formed due to of multiple membrane vesicles.
 In Arabidopsis, TIP3;1 and TIP2;1 are likely to use a Golgi-independent pathway, while TIP1;1 is likely to use a Golgi-dependent pathway.
 Tonoplast has a regulatory role in movement of ions.
-The Vacuole acts as storage organ, also store toxic components, it provides pH and ionic homeostasis; it also acts a defense organelle.
+The Vacuole acts as storage organ, also stores toxic components, it provides pH and ionic homeostasis; it also acts a defense organelle.

-Storage disorders, lack of specific lysozymal enzymes can create problems, it can lead organ disorders, cause disease called Gaucherís disease (lack lipids) and Tay-Sachs disease- lack of glucocerebrosidase, several neurodegenerative disorders, cancer, cardiovascular diseases, and ageing-related diseases; at least 30 genetic diseases.
+Storage disorders, lack of specific lysozymal enzymes can create problems, it can lead organ disorders, cause disease called Gaucher’s disease (lack lipids) and Tay-Sachs disease and Pompe's disease- lack of glucocerebrosidase, several neurodegenerative disorders, cancer, cardiovascular diseases, and ageing-related diseases; at least 30 genetic diseases.